rondhi/streamerdotbot-subathon-timer/subathonCountdownTimer_v2.3.2.md

 + NEW Added option to action 'Subathon Event Time Added' to append ~goalPercent~ to the chat message
 + NEW Added option to action 'Subathon Event Time Added' to not send a message after the limit has been reached
 + UPDATE All Send Message in C# code and sub-actions to use the new ~subathonName~
++ UPDATE Subathon Start confirmation message to say the command that was used to trigger it
-+ UPDATE Subathon Cancel confirmation say the command that was used to trigger it
++ UPDATE Subathon Cancel confirmation message to say the command that was used to trigger it
 + UPDATE Update OBS Text Sources to Initial time when timer is cancelled
-+ Updated names for Action Groups, Action Queues, and Command Groups
++ UPDATE Update names for Action Groups, Action Queues, and Command Groups

 2.3.1
 + NEW Added the ability to display time units as separate text sources in OBS